AshamaneProject/AshamaneCore/README.md

 ## Introduction

-NOTE!!!
-Its very Important that your Database names beginn with the "ashamane_" prefix, otherwise your server will never load up

 AshamaneCore is a *MMORPG* Framework based mostly in C++.

 It is fully based on *TrinityCore*, with upgrades like :